devstress/FLINK.NET/README.md

 ```

 Pass an optional argument to control the number of simulated messages.
 The script checks for Docker but falls back to local services when Docker is missing, then runs the verification tests.
+Ensure local Kafka and Redis are reachable on the default ports before running.

 **CI Workflow**: Stress tests run via `.github/workflows/stress-tests.yml` and process 1 million messages to validate high-throughput performance.